-- Grade 7-10: Full program of at least 7 credits with no spares. - Grade 11-12: Full program of at least 7 credits, with the possibility of one spare if the student is on-track to exceed credit expectations for graduation (subject to Principal approval).
+- Grade 7-10: Full program of at least 7 credits with no spares. - Grade 11-12: Full program of at least 7 credits, with the possibility of at least one spare if the student is ontrack to exceed credit expectations for graduation (subject to principal approval).
+High achieving students will be granted the opportunity to take one online course through West Coast Adventist School (WCAS), the cost of which will be subsidized 50% by SLA.